Meet the Mayor and Council

 For the last eight years, he has worked at the Naval Postgraduate School (NPS).
 He also earned a bachelor’s degree from Cal State Monterey Bay in 2013.
-Currently, he is enrolled in a Master’s of Business Administration program at NPS.
+He is also a graduate of the Master of Business Administration program at NPS.

 When he arrived here on the Central Coast, he did not know how much this area would mean to him.
 He realized that he had finally found a community that accepted and loved him; and he knew he would never want to live anywhere else.
 He and his partner, Ivan, bought their first home together in Monterey because of the beautiful environment — from the climate and landscape to the amazing community activists they have grown to love.
 Through his community work on the Monterey Peninsula, Tyller has truly found a lifelong home.
 His work with fellow community members was fundamental in the decision to run for Monterey City Council.

 Tyller has a proven track record of bringing people of diverse backgrounds together to accomplish common goals.
 As an organizer for President Obama’s re-election campaign out of the San Francisco headquarters, he managed 30 staff and over 500 volunteers in a successful endeavor.